What are Checklists?

 Important: If the guide you placed inside a checklist is not active, it won't be visible in the live version of the checklist until you activate the guide too.

-- Find the Checklists under the “Content” section in the left-hand menu.
+- Click on the Checklists option under the “Content” section in the left-hand menu.

 - Give your checklist a distinct name, easy to recognize.